How To Decide What Type Of Home To Buy With A Mortgage

 People sometimes confuse modular homes with manufactured or mobile homes.
 One difference between these property types is that a manufactured home has a U.S. Department of Housing and Urban Development (HUD) tag that identifies the home as a manufactured or mobile home.
 Also, a modular home has a permanent foundation, while a manufactured home does not.

-- Modular homes are high quality because they’re assembled in a controlled factory setting.
+- Modular homes are often high quality because they’re assembled in a controlled factory setting.

 - They’re usually cheaper and built quicker than homes built from scratch.